 Joint, co-branded events are an effective tool in your marketing promotions mix to help distributed sales channels reach new prospects and close the sale.
 Events and seminars are excellent opportunities for new prospects to learn more about your product or service, and in-person meetings with current customers can also generate new up-sell and cross-sell opportunities.
 Co-op marketing events and seminars also provide a means for insurance, financial services and manufacturers, such as building products companies, to get closer to their end-customers while overseeing delivery of the brand message.
 Here’s your checklist for executing a seamless co-op marketing event or seminar from start to finish.

-Tags: branding, Marketing Programs, financial services, QR Codes, insurance, Distributed Sales Model, Building Products, MRM, Manufacturers, marketing resource management, sales and marketing alignment
+Tags: branding, Marketing Programs, manufacturing marketing, QR Codes, insurance, Distributed Sales Model, Building Products, MRM, marketing resource management, financial services marketing, sales and marketing alignment

 Apr 12, 2012

 Consumers are increasingly reviewing product information online before the sale to help guide their buying decisions.
 QR codes are a great vehicle to provide product information to buyers throughout the pre-purchase research process.
 If you use them effectively, QR codes can also help your brand stay on the short list throughout the customer’s buying decision and help promote the sale.
 18% of customers have scanned QR codes to make a purchase according to Chadwick Martin Bailey, so it’s important to use QR codes to help guide the customer’s buying decision.
 Below we share examples to help maximize your use of QR codes in pre-purchase research.

 Feb 23, 2012